Ganghwa County: Climate

-Speciality
+Economy

-About 70% of Ganghwa's citizens are engaged in farming, mainly rice.
-Fishery and forestry are other occupations practiced.
+About 70% of Ganghwa's citizens are engaged in farming with rice as the main commodity.
+Other occupations include fishery and forestry.

-Hwamunseok is a well-known traditional fancy matting.
-Since the Goryeo dynasty (10th-14th centuries), hwamunseok has been produced and exported to China and Japan.
+Hwamunseok is a well-known traditional woven mat that has been produced and exported to China and Japan since the Goryeo dynasty.
 The mats are produced in the home handicraft industry.
-Under an order given by the royal court of the Joseon dynasty over 100 years ago, craftsman Han Chunggyo from the white-mat producing village, Yango-ri, Haesongmyeon, Ganghwa-gun, achieved a successful product by the design of his own idea.
+During the Joseon dynasty over 100 years, craftsman Han Chunggyo from the white-mat producing village Yango-ri in Haesongmyeon successfully designed his own product.
 Thereafter, various designs have been developed and manufacturing techniques have been improved.

-The Ganghwa turnip is a specialty of the area.
-It has been cultivated since the 5th century.
-This is recorded in the 17th-century Dongui Bogam book of oriental medicine."
+The Ganghwa turnip is another specialty of the area.
+It has been cultivated since the 5th century as recorded in the 17th-century Dongui Bogam, a book of oriental medicine.

-World Heritages
+Culture

-In Ganghwa county, dolmens are registered by UNESCO as a World Heritage Site.
+In Ganghwa County, dolmens are registered by UNESCO as a World Heritage Site.
 In three regions of South Korea including Hwasun and Gochang, Ganghwa's dolmens are famous sites to study ancient culture.